svancott/Got-Time/README.md

 ## got time?
-Wand to make better use of your time and be more productive?
+Want to make better use of your time and be more productive?
 Who doesn't?

 But do you **__got time?__**

-*got time* uses the Pomodoro technique to DO WORK!
+*got time?* uses the Pomodoro technique to DO WORK!

 # About me